DEVOTIONALS

 any of Satan’s traps of justifying anything I do (or don’t do),

-that is really disobedience to Your commands.
+that is really disobedience of Your commands.
 I pray that You

 can trust me with a little, so that You can trust me with much.

-When I am serving You, Your satisfaction, and not the praise
+When I am serving You, it is Your satisfaction with me, and

 Discussion